anotheri/cleverstack-visualCaptcha-demo/article.md

 };
 ```

 - **controllers/CaptchaController.js** — main controller for visualCaptcha module.
-It has next structure:
+It has the following structure:

 ```javascript
 module.exports = function() {